 2) What are your persona’s motivations?

-- A) Primary goal for using your application and secondary goal if there is one.
+- A) A primary goal for using your application and secondary goal if there is one.

 - B) How your mobile app solves the challenges, eases their pains and remove their disturbances.